hiteshjoshi1/commands/aws_learn/aws_ebs_volumes.md

 EBS will always be in same Availability Instance as the EC2.

 Virtual Hardisk on the cloud provided with EC2.
 Each EBS is automatically replicated within its Availability zones.
+EBS, EFS, and FSx are all storage services based on block storage.

+An EBS volume(if not the root volume) can be detached from an EC2 without stopping the Ec2 instance.

 ## EBS Types -